AleksanderGrzybowski/terraform-nomachine-firefox/README.md

 * Terraform creates AWS VPC and required network resources to run a remote desktop environment
 * user-data scripts set up Ubuntu instance with Ansible playbook cloned from this GitHub repository
 * Ansible provisions graphical Xubuntu environment with Firefox, Google Chrome and other tools
-* NoMachine is set up to allow remote access.
+* NoMachine is set up to allow remote access

 ## How to run it?